pienkowb/active_record-events/README.md

 ### Comparison strategy

-By default the field's presence will dictate the behavior.
+By default the timestamp's presence will dictate the behavior.
 However in some cases you may want to check against the current time.

 You can do this with the `strategy` option, which can be either `presence` or `time_comparison`: